rikosintie/Haas_Data_collect/docs/Pi_5_Appliance.md

 - a 128GB SD card
 - CanaKit 45W PD Power Supply

 To build a high performance appliance for a manufacturing plant I think the Canakit is worth the cost.
-You can purchase Raspberry 5s from Micro Center, Ameridroid and many others if you want to piece it out instead of buying the Canakit.
+You can also purchase a Raspberry Pi 5 from Micro Center, Ameridroid and many others if you want to piece it out instead of buying the Canakit.

 ----------------------------------------------------------------

-## Creating a Raspberry Pi 5 Appliance
+## Which version of Ubuntu should you use

 Ubuntu comes in three versions: